 From (1), we can see the accuracy of pairwise bandwidth information impacts the calculation of assignment costs.
 Ideally real-time network throughput information should be used.
-Network Weather Service [19] can be utilized to monitor and predict network usage without injecting an overwhelming number of probing packets.
+Network Weather Service [21] can be utilized to monitor and predict network usage without injecting an overwhelming number of probing packets.

-Based on above discussion, we propose lsap-sched which is similar to the one in [14], and show it below.
-The critical difference is network bandwidth information is used to compute assignment costs while a constant value is specified in [14].
+Based on above discussion, we first discuss below lsap-sched, which was introduced in [14].
+The critical difference is network bandwidth information is used to compute assignment costs while constant values were specified in [14].
 Optimal data locality is guaranteed by lsap-sched.